4evermaat/news_downloader_forexfactory/README.md

 ### archive / historical event data

 Historical news events from 2007 are already scraped and kept in a separate csv archive file, also available in "[releases](https://github.com/4evermaat/news_downloader_forexfactory/releases/)" section.
 Default FF timezone is New York City timezone.

 If the archive filename matches what is in the `news downloader.exe` settings, it will automatically append scraped data to the csv file.
-So make sure you scrape backwards far enough to capture all the missing data to avoid gaps.
+So make sure you scrape backwards far enough to capture all the missing/stale data to avoid gaps.

 ## Help / Bugs